Terms and Conditions of use

 3 – TERMS AND CONDITIONS OF USE: GENERAL

-3.3 – The Company has the exclusive right to provide any service which it desires and sees fit at the Airport and any Operator wishing to provide the same, similar or different services must first submit a written application to the Company for due consideration.
+3.3 – The Company has the exclusive right to provide any service which it desires and sees fit at the Aerodrome and any aircraft Operator wishing to provide the same, similar or different services must first submit a written application to the Company for due consideration.

 3.5 – No hangarage is available for aircraft visiting Old Warden.

-3.6 – The location for parking can be changed at the discretion of the Company and the aircraft may be moved by the staff or agents of the Company to any location on the Aerodrome or by the operators to carry out any repairs or maintenance, any such removal to a change of location will be at the sole risk of the operator.
+3.6 – The location for parking can be changed at the discretion of the Company and any aircraft may be moved by the staff or agents of the Company to any location on the Aerodrome or by the operators to carry out any repairs or maintenance, any such removal to a change of location will be at the sole risk of the aircraft Operator.

 3.7 – Any charges for housing, parking or landing do not include a right or permission from the Company whilst the aircraft is being housed or parked at the Aerodrome for the operators of the aircraft to carry out any repairs or maintenance whatsoever on the aircraft.